drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Principle for Probing Ionic Interactions

-The method for probing the existence of ionic interactions with a specific functional group consists of preparing analogs where the functional group concerned is unable to make ionic interactions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/principle-for-probing-ionic-interactions-eeed2b84'><i class='fa fa-play' aria-hidden='true'></i></button>The method for probing the existence of ionic interactions with a specific functional group consists of preparing analogs where the functional group concerned is unable to make ionic interactions.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.